 UPMC Magee-Womens Hospital is a world-class center for both women’s health and comprehensive medical-surgical care.
-A National Center of Excellence in Women’s Health, UPMC Magee-Womens Hospital is one of the first recognized by the U.S. Department of Health and Human Services.
+A National Center of Excellence in Women’s Health, UPMC Magee-Womens Hospital is one of the first recognized by the U.S. Department of Health and Human Services and nationally ranked for excellence in gynecology by U.S. News & World Report.

 An innovative leader in the delivery of women’s health care and research, Magee is elegantly designed and welcoming with state-of-the-art technology for diagnosis and treatment.